Financial help and resources for cancer patients

 Starting or managing your fundraiser on GoFundMe is free.
 However, there is one small transaction fee per donation that covers all your fundraising needs.
 Everything else goes directly to your cause because that’s what matters most.

-Not sure where to start in organizing your fundraiser?
-Look at these fundraisers for inspiration.
+Not sure where to start in organising your fundraiser?
+Check out our awesome fundraising ideas or look at these fundraisers for inspiration.

 Support Aaron GODSON Hernandez’s Battle w.
 Cancer